Sherah Ice Relationship Coach

 I stay in the light.

-I’m now married to a kind, compassionate, and brave man.
+I am married to a kind, compassionate, and brave man.
 Together, we bring respect, joy, and deep love into our marriage.
 My husband comes from a loving, gentle family that welcomed me with open arms.
 His family has taught me so much about what true love looks like—love that is free from manipulation, judgment, dishonesty, or cruelty.

 Today, I live a life that I am grateful for and proud of.